structured-query-language/structured-query-language.github.io/asynchronous-execution-of-statements-in-SQL-stored-procedures-in-snowflake.md

 # Asynchronous execution of statements in SQL stored procedures in Snowflake

-Snowflake supports `async`/`await` syntactic sugar that allows asynchronous, non-blocking stored procedures to be structured in a way similar to an ordinary synchronous stored procedures.
+Snowflake supports `async`/`await` syntactic sugar that allows asynchronous, non-blocking stored procedures to be structured in a way similar to an ordinary synchronous stored procedures. `async`/`await` syntactic sugar increases readability of the code.

 Here is a sample: